Context of Alaska’s recycling difficulties

 Share with your friends that recycling in Alaska is a challenge via twitter.

-Get a subscription to High Latitude Style so you won’t miss the next Focus Alaska.
+Get a subscription to High Latitude Style so you won’t miss a post.

 Photos: G. Kramm